azsk/AzTS-docs/Control coverage/Feature/AVDHostPool.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API used to list virtual machine and its related properties at Subscription level: <br />
+- REST API used to list virtual machine and its related properties at Subscription level: <br />
 /subscriptions/{subscriptionId}/providers/Microsoft.Compute/virtualMachines?api-version=2023-03-01<br />
 **Properties:**
 properties.networkProfile.networkInterfaces[\*].id<br />

-- ARM API used to list NIC and its related properties at Subscription level: <br />
+- REST API used to list NIC and its related properties at Subscription level: <br />
 /subscriptions/{subscriptionId}/providers/Microsoft.Network/networkInterfaces?api-version=2019-04-01<br />
 **Properties:**
 properties.ipConfigurations[\*].id<br />

-- ARM API used to list NSG and its related properties at Subscription level: <br />
+- REST API used to list NSG and its related properties at Subscription level: <br />
 /subscriptions/{subscriptionId}/providers/Microsoft.Network/networkSecurityGroups?api-version=2019-04-01<br />
 **Properties:**
 id ,<br />